 The Importance of Liability Insurance

 As a software company, you must deal with general and specific liability issues.
-Ask your Trusted Choice member agent which liability policies are best for your company.
+Ask your independent insurance agent which liability policies are best for your company.

 - General liability insurance: Accidents happen and this policy can protect you if you’re held responsible.
 If a client slips and falls while on your property, you’re accused of libel or slander, or you cause damage to someone else’s property, this insurance can provide compensation to the damaged party or cover your legal defense and fees.

-- Business owner insurance: Commonly referred to as a "BOP," this combines general liability insurance with property damage coverage.
+- Business owners policy: Commonly referred to as a BOP, this combines general liability insurance with property damage coverage.

 Let’s look at a few situations where your business liability coverage can cover the specific risks of software companies.